 On today’s date in 1964, Prince Edward Island adopted its provincial flag.

-In 1979, Canada Post featured the provincial flags on its Provincial and Territorial Flags issue (Scott 821-832).
-Included in the issue was a 17-cent stamp (Scott 827) featuring the flag of Prince Edward Island.
+In 1979, Canada’s Post Office Department (now Canada Post) featured the provincial flags on its Provincial and Territorial Flags issue (Scott #821-832).
+Included in the 12-stamp issue was a stamp featuring the flag of Prince Edward Island (SC #827).

 Released on Canada Day, 1979, the sheet of 17-cent stamps depicts the flags of the 12 provinces and territories that made up Canada at that time.